calebmsword/clone-deep/README.md

 const obj = { foo: wrapper };

-function myCustomizer(value) {
+// The customizer gets one argument: the value to clone function myCustomizer(value) {

     // If the customizer does not return an object, cloneDeep performs default behavior if (Object.getPrototypeOf(value) !== Wrapper.prototype) {
         return;